cncf/wg-serverless/workflow/spec/spec-examples.md

 as a student recommendation letter from a former teacher.

 We assume three Cloud Events "ApplicationSubmitted", "SATScoresReceived" and "RecommendationLetterReceived".
-Each include the applicant id in their event payload so we can use it to associate these events with an individual applicant.
+Each include the applicant id in their "applicantId" context attribute, so we can use it to associate these events with an individual applicant.

 Our workflow is instantiated and performs the actions to finalize the college application for a student only when all three of these events happened (in no particular order).